 What is territory optimization?

 Territory optimization is critical for maximizing revenue and maintaining a happy sales force.
-But aligning territories has a reputation for being a long, complicated process.
-So, true to human nature, many sales leaders put it off, even when they know it’s important.
+But aligning territories can be a long, complicated process involving multiple stakeholders, meetings, scenario planning, and approval processes.
+And sales leaders have day jobs, too, so often, it drops off their priority list.

 Why should I optimize my territory design?